-Washington, DC is a great place to visit over Thanksgiving weekend.
-However, you won't find a Thanksgiving parade in DC.
+Washington, D.C. is a great place to visit over Thanksgiving weekend.
+However, you won't find a Thanksgiving parade in the District.
 For those who love marching bands and floats, there are two fun parades held in the metropolitan area.
 Take the kids and get a great close-up seat at one of the Thanksgiving parades in nearby communities.

 Silver Spring, Maryland, Thanksgiving Parade

 On Veterans Plaza, the parade offers a place to take your family holiday photos.
 Right next to the ice rink, take your family's picture with inflatable turkeys, that 12-food penguin, or with colorful holiday decor.

 After the parade, take the family out for a meal or snack at one of these nearby family-friendly restaurants:

-- Eggspectation at 923 Ellsworth Drive, while egg-focused at breakfast, they offer a range of burgers, salads, sandwiches, and pasta dishes for lunch and dinner.
+- Eggspectation (923 Ellsworth Drive) while egg-focused at breakfast, offers a range of burgers, salads, sandwiches, and pasta dishes for lunch and dinner.

-- CAVA at 8515 Fenton St, offers Mediterranean specialties.
+- CAVA (8515 Fenton St.) offers Mediterranean specialties.
 You can customize your meals to suit everyone's tastes.
-Pick a bread like a pita, select your veggies, protein and dressing or sauce to top it off.
+Pick a bread like a pita, select your veggies, protein, and dressing, or sauce to top it off.

-- MOD Pizza at 909 Ellsworth Dr b106, is a casual place where you can build your own pizza, order it at the counter and have a seat to enjoy your meal.
+- MOD Pizza (909 Ellsworth Dr. b106) is a casual place where you can build your own pizza, order it at the counter, and have a seat to enjoy your meal.